gward/lolog/README.md

   * Global log level.
     In this case, all messages at level DEBUG (which is lower than INFO) are filtered out.
   * Log format: in real life, you will most likely want `format="json"`.
-  * Output file: you can send your log messages anywhere you like, as long as it's a writeable file-like object.
+  * Output file: you can send your log messages to any writeable file-like object.
-    Anything fancier than that will require work by you.
+    Anything fancier than that will require work by you (a custom output stage).

 Behind the scenes, lolog uses a pipeline to process log messages.
 In this case, `init()` creates a two-stage pipeline: